ArianeAchingui/retail-sales-analysis/README.md

 # 6. Closing Note
 These SQL queries confirmed the findings from Python EDA, ensuring consistency across tools and preparing the dataset for use in Power BI.

+# Power BI Visualizations

+- **Purpose:** Transform cleaned transactional data and SQL insights into visual dashboards for business understanding.

+- **Files:** The `.pbix` Power BI file is stored in `PowerBI/`.

+- **Key Insights Visualized:**
+  - **Revenue by Country:** Highlights top-performing markets.
+The UK dominates, with other countries showing opportunities for expansion.
+  - **Monthly Revenue Trend:** Shows seasonality and high-sales months, guiding promotions and inventory planning.
+  - **Top Products by Revenue:** Focused on the top 10 products driving the most sales, helping prioritize stock and marketing efforts.

+- **Notes:**
+  - Filters applied to highlight top-performing products.
+  - Charts include clear titles and formatted axes for easy interpretation.